Robertson, J.B, fl 1910

 Found in 4 Collections and/or Records:

-Scope and Contents Robertson writes that he had come to the same conclusion as Ewart that a slender horse played an important part in the ancestry of the English thoroughbred.
+Robertson writes that he had come to the same conclusion as Ewart that a slender horse played an important part in the ancestry of the English thoroughbred.
 He has compared various fossilised remains and concluded that although the shaft of the central portion of the large metacarpal bone is broad, the shapes of the first three phalanger are indicative of a slender race.
 He makes several observations on the significance of the metacarpals.

-Scope and Contents Robertson writes that he is enclosing a reply to Professor Wilson which he has sent to be printed in Nature (reply not present).
+Robertson writes that he is enclosing a reply to Professor Wilson which he has sent to be printed in Nature (reply not present).
 He does not see why Wilson considers himself superior in questions relating to the pigmentary character of the Equidae, as Robertson has noticed many errors in Wilson's own work in his paper on coat colour now before the Royal Dublin Society.

-Scope and Contents Robertson corrects the recipient on certain points relating to views on the correlation of pigmentation in the thoroughbred expressed at a recent British Association meeting.
+Robertson corrects the recipient on certain points relating to views on the correlation of pigmentation in the thoroughbred expressed at a recent British Association meeting.